 You may also like:Why do cats have whiskers?
 And answers to 50 other kitten questions

 Maine’s Animal Rescue League of Greater Portland is an open-admission facility that takes in animals not only from local communities, but also works with 60 partner shelters and rescues around the country to bring pets in for adoption.
 Adoption fees vary based on the type of animal, age, and medical needs, and all fees cover spay/neutering, vaccines, leash and collar, and heartworm testing.
 For more information, go to www.arlgp.org.

 - Pets taken in (2018): 6,423

 Located in Ann Arbor, The Humane Society of Huron Valley took in more than 6,000 animals in 2018, and had more than 5,000 adoptions.
-The humane society claims a save rate of more than 95%, and so far this year, it has adopted out more than 4,000 of the pets that have come in.
+The group claims a save rate of more than 95%.
 The shelter also sponsors the “Tiny Lions” cat lounge and adoption center, where visitors can enjoy free coffee and kitty company.